FISH 1020 The Fish and Wildlife Professions (1 credit)

 Examination of physical, chemical, and biological characteristics of inland waters.
 Laboratory focus will be on sampling waterbodies in Idaho, equipment use, and analysis of samples.
 Part of the course is dedicated to a service-learning project to tackle a real-world problem in limnology.
 Two lectures and one 4-hour laboratory per week.
 Depending on the service-learning project, one 1-day weekend field trip may be required.
 Additional reading, and/or collation of service-learning reports, and/or written reports of assigned literature required for graduate credit.
 Typically Offered: Fall.

 Techniques employed in sampling and application of principles toward managing recreational and commercial aquatic resources.
 Three lectures and one 3-hour lab per week; two weekend field trips.
-(Fall only)
+Typically Offered: Fall.

 Concepts and methods of extensive and intensive aquaculture in warm water and cold water systems.
-Two field trips required (a 1-day and a 3-day field trip).
-Cooperative: open to WSU degree-seeking students.
-(Spring only)
+Two field trips required (a one-day and a three-day field trip).
+Typically Offered: Spring.
+Prereqs or

 Epidemiology, prevention, diagnostics, and treatment of infections and non-infectious diseases of free-living and confined finfish and shellfish.
-Two field trips required (a 1-day and a 3-day field trip).
-Recommended Preparation: FISH 422.
-Cooperative: open to WSU degree-seeking students.
-(Spring only)
+Two field trips required (a one-day and a three-day field trip).
+Recommended Preparation: FISH 4220.
+Typically Offered: Spring.

 Course focuses on the ecology of riverscapes; the structure, function and management of fluvial ecosystems; and the interrelationships between rivers and their riparian ecosystems.
 Course seeks to integrate aspects of hydrology, fluvial geomorphology, aquatic entomology, riparian habitat, fish communities and human impacts to provide a multidisciplinary understanding of riverscapes.
-At least 2 half day field trips will be required.
+At least two half-day field trips will be required.
 Special fee required.
 Typically Offered: Spring.

-The course will survey the evolutionary origins and identification of major groups of invertebrates occurring in freshwaters, examine the key behavioral, morphological, and physiological traits possessed by freshwater invertebrates, identify the key ecological roles and influence of invertebrates in freshwater ecosystems and ecosystem services, and demonstrate how freshwater invertebrates can be used to monitor water quality and ecosystem condition.
-Cooperative: open to WSU degree-seeking students.
-(Spring, alt/years)
+The course will survey the evolutionary origins and identification of major groups of invertebrates occurring in freshwaters; examine the key behavioral, morphological, and physiological traits possessed by freshwater invertebrates; identify the key ecological roles and influence of invertebrates in freshwater ecosystems and ecosystem services; and demonstrate how freshwater invertebrates can be used to monitor water quality and ecosystem condition.
+Typically Offered: Varies.

 The course will survey the systematics and identification of freshwater invertebrates and demonstrate how freshwater invertebrates can be used to monitor water quality and ecosystem condition.
 Students will collect and identify freshwater invertebrates from habitats surrounding Moscow, Idaho during an intensive field course.
 The course will occur on one weekend in February and five days of Spring Break.
 The course has two required field trips.
-Cooperative: open to WSU degree-seeking students.
-(Spring, alt/years)
+Typically Offered: Varies.

-Anatomy, systematics, physiology, behavior, genetics and zoogeography of fishes.
+Anatomy, systematics, physiology, behavior, genetics, and zoogeography of fishes.
 Three lectures and one 3-hour lab per week.
 Course has two required field trips.
-(Spring only).
+Typically Offered: Spring.

-Reporting and presenting the senior project (thesis or internship); taken after or concurrently with FISH 497.
+Reporting and presenting the senior project (thesis or internship); taken after or concurrently with WLF 4850 or WLF 4970.

 Scholarly work; learning objectives include development and formal proposal of a specific project and conducting the project or research with the guidance of a faculty mentor.

 Discuss integrating biological, social, political, economic, and philosophic aspects of problems in managing fishery resources.
-(Spring only)
+Typically Offered: Spring.

 Preparation of thesis, exhibition, video, computer program, multimedia program, or other creative presentation based on research conducted under the guidance of a faculty mentor.